Lotterleben/miniref/README.md

 ``x`` can be any alphanumerical character or special character except for ``[`` or ``]``.

+The current supported signatures are:
+	With kind regards
+	Cheers
+	Regards
+	So long and thanks for all the fish

+If you use a different one, just open an issue. :)

 You can find an example of what a compatible file should look like in ```example.txt```.

 Then, run